 NOT a GED program, but the JobsPlus program offers a high school completion program and career development and job placement advice for youth and young adults ages 16 – 23.

 Do we need to add a GED prep facility?
 Are any corrections or updates needed?
 Please inform us here via this contact form.

-Taking the HiSET or GED exam over the internet was, until very recently, not an option.
-You were required to appear, in person, at one of New Jersey’s official HSE testing facilities.
+Taking the HiSET or GED exam over the Internet was, until recently, not an option.
+You were required to appear in person, at one of New Jersey’s official HSE testing facilities.
 But now, this has changed with the launch of online proctored HiSET and GED test-taking options.